The linearity of fixed point invariants: Introduction

 where $f|_X$ denotes the restriction of $f$ to $X$ and $f/X$ denotes the induced map on the quotient $Y/X$.
 The classical multiplicativity theorem is that if $p\colon E\xto{}B$ is a fibration with fiber $F$ and simply connected base $B$, and $f\colon E\xto{}E$ and $f_B\colon B\xto{}B$ are endomorphisms satisfying $p\circ f=f_B\circ p$, then

-There are many refinements and extensions of these results.
-For example, Ferrario \cite[Theorem~3.2.1]{ferrario} showed that if $X\subset Y$ is a subcomplex and $f\colon Y\rightarrow Y$ takes $X$ into itself, then

-where $R(f)$ is the Reidemeister trace (which refines the Lefschetz number with more information appropriate to non-simply-connected spaces) of $f$ and $j\colon X\to X/A$ is the quotient map.

-In this paper and in \cite{PS4} we show that similar sorts of theorems hold for generalizations of the Lefschetz number, such as the Reidemeister trace and versions of the Lefschetz number and Reidemeister trace that apply to parametrized or equivariant contexts.
-Moreover, we prove such formulas once abstractly, rather than separately in each new context.
+This paper is part of a project to prove similar theorems for generalizations of the Lefschetz number, such as the Reidemeister trace (which refines the Lefschetz number with information appropriate to non-simply-connected spaces), as well as versions of the Lefschetz number and Reidemeister trace for parametrized or equivariant endomorphisms \cite{kate:traces, kate:equiv}.
+These refined invariants are relatively incompatible with the classical approaches to additivity and multiplicativity, so we instead approach these results by embracing a greater level of abstraction.

+In \cite{dp:duality}, Dold and Puppe observed that the Lefschetz number is an example of the \emph{trace} in a symmetric monoidal category.
+This generalizes the familiar trace for linear transformations.
+(See~\cite{PS1} for an overview of traces in symmetric monoidal categories.)
+They also noted that the trace in an equivariant or parameterized stable homotopy category is the equivariant or parameterized Lefschetz number, and that the Lefschetz fixed-point theorem is a consequence of the fact that symmetric monoidal functors preserve traces.

+In~\cite{kate:traces,PS2}, the first author observed that the Reidemeister trace can be described in a similar way by generalizing from symmetric monoidal traces to \emph{bicategorical traces}.
+Here a bicategory is regarded as a ``many-object'' version of a monoidal category, where the objects are (in the simplest version) groups or rings that encode the actions of fundamental groups.
+This generalization yields definitions of equivariant and parameterized Reidemeister traces, and the Reidemeister-trace version of the Lefschetz fixed-point theorem follows from the preservation of bicategorical traces by suitable functors of bicategories.

+From this perspective,~\eqref{eq:intro-add} and~\eqref{eq:intro-mult} have very suggestive parallels with the trace of a linear transformation: the additivity of the Lefschetz number parallels the additivity of the trace of linear transformations on short exact sequences, and the multiplicativity of the Lefschetz number parallels the compatibility between the trace and tensor product of linear transformations.
+This suggests that additivity and multiplicativity results for fixed-point invariants can usefully be situated in the larger project of establishing such results for the symmetric monoidal and bicategorical traces.

+In fact, two special cases of additivity and multiplicativity are immediate consequences of the identification of fixed-point invariants as traces.
+Traces in a closed symmetric monoidal category are automatically compatible with coproducts and with the monoidal product itself, yielding respectively the ``trivial'' case of~\eqref{eq:intro-add} when $X$ is the inclusion of a disjoint summand and the ``trivial'' case of~\eqref{eq:intro-mult} when $E=B\times F$ and $p$ is the product projection.

+In~\cite{add} May extended these compatibility arguments to the general case of~\eqref{eq:intro-add} for Lefschetz numbers, using triangulated categories with compatible monoidal structures, and in~\cite{gps:additivity} we reformulated his proof using stable derivators.
+The proof is much more complicated than that of the trivial case, but the basic idea is the same: the quotient $Y/X$ is a kind of colimit, and the tensor product preserves colimits in each variable, yielding a compatibility relation for traces from which~\eqref{eq:intro-add} can be extracted.